 When all the hand sanitizer spray (and gel) was flying off the shelves a few weeks ago and then it was nowhere to be found in stores, it didn't bother me a bit because I knew I wasn't going to use that toxic stuff anyway with all the weird ingredients.
-But as time went on and the nearby COVID-19 cases started to increase (not nearly as bad as they thought though, thankfully), I did want a little something to use on my hands after grocery shopping.
-Especially before touching my steering wheel, etc.
+Mostly I just wash my hands like normal, but as time went on and the nearby COVID-19 cases started to increase (not nearly as bad as they thought though, thankfully), I did want a little something to use on my hands after grocery shopping.
+Especially before touching my steering wheel, etc. Or if someone tries to come at me with theirs in a store or wherever, I keep this in my purse and just pop mine out.
+(Or I'll tell them, “Oh I just used mine, thanks anyway!”)

 This homemade hand sanitizer spray is adapted from the homemade hand sanitizer gel at that link, so go check out their recipe for that. 🙂 I'll show you the ingredients that I like to use and the exact amounts.

-I made 2 bottles of this homemade hand sanitizer spray, one for my purse and one for just inside the door at home in case I want to sanitize packages before they come in the door, etc., although I haven't done much of that.
+I made 2 bottles of this homemade hand sanitizer spray, one for my purse and one for just inside the door at home in case I want to sanitize packages before they come in the door, etc., although I haven't done much of that, and now they say it's not necessary anyway.

 Homemade Hand Sanitizer Spray